shimismith/efficient-latent-representation/README.md

 better results than transpose convolutions.
 The nearest neighbour interpolation layers are followed by 3 × 3 convolution. .
 All but the last of these layers have batch normalization and leaky relu activations.
 The depths are decreased across 5 such layers symmetrically to the encoder.
 Afterwards we apply a tanh activation to map the predicted mean to the [−1, 1] range.
-Our inputs are also normalized into this range
+Our inputs are also normalized into this range.